davidloubere/couchly/README.md

           type: string
     ```

-  - Create a file named `build.yml` defining the properties for build time
+  - Again, into directory `/PATH/TO/YOUR_APP/CONFIGS`, create a file named `build.yml` defining the properties for build time

     ```
     dir:
-      schema: /PATH/TO/YOUR_APP/CONFIGS/schema.yml
-      output: /PATH/TO/YOUR_APP/MODELS/
-    classname:
+      config: /PATH/TO/YOUR_APP/CONFIGS
+      model: /PATH/TO/YOUR_APP/MODELS
+    ```

+    NB : Optionally, you can define specific properties for the model classes

+    ```
+    class:
+      path: ./MODELS
       prefix: Your_App_
     ```

   - Run couchly-gen command

     ```